tichmangono/zimbabweelection2018_analysis/README.md

 # zimbabweelection2018_analysis
-Collaborative project using multiple sources of data to identify any anomalies in election data released for Zimabwe's July 2018 elections.
+Collaborative project using multiple sources of data to identify any anomalies in election data released for Zimbabwe's July 2018 elections.

 ## Main Files
 There main files are the Excel files in the root folder as well as a JupyterLap Notebook.
 These have the follwing functions